-- Touch any special equipment or items on the teacher's desk in any room.

-- Interfere with wall displays.

-- Sit on top of desks with feet on the seat.

-- Sit on teacher's table/chair, cupboard tops, computer benches or heaters.
+- Touch any special equipment or items on the teacher's desk or work area in any room. - Interfere with wall displays or other materials belonging to peers. - Sit on top of desks with feet on the seat. - Sit on teacher's table/chair, cupboard tops, computer benches or heaters.
+Ballymena Academy Parents' Handbook

 - Sit on window sills or lean out of windows.

-- Write on white/blackboards.
+- Write on white boards.

 - Tamper with curtains.

 - Leave litter.